This topic describes how to create a serverless ApsaraDB RDS for SQL Server instance.

 RDS Capacity Units (RCUs)

 The performance of an RCU is equivalent to the performance of an RDS instance that has 1 CPU core and 2 GB of memory.
-The minimum value of the Minimum parameter is 2.
-The maximum value of the Maximum parameter is 8.
+The minimum value of the Minimum field is 2.
+The maximum value of the Maximum field is 16.
 After you configure the Minimum and Maximum parameters, the system automatically scales the RCUs of the serverless RDS instance within the range specified by the parameters based on the actual workloads.

 Select a zone

-If the RDS instance resides in the same region as the ECS instance that you want to connect, these instances can deliver optimal performance.
-If the RDS instance and the ECS instance reside in different zones in the same region, the performance of these instances slightly decreases.
+If the RDS instance resides in the same zone as the ECS instance on which your application is deployed, these instances can deliver optimal performance.
+If the RDS instance and the ECS instance reside in different zones in the same region, the performance of the RDS instance and the ECS instance is slightly lower than the performance of the RDS instance and the ECS instance that reside in the same zone.

 Drag the slider to adjust the storage capacity.
 You are charged for the total storage capacity that you select when you create a serverless RDS instance.
 For example, if you select 100 GB of storage capacity when you create the serverless RDS instance, you are charged based on 100 GB even if the storage usage is less than 100 GB.